 - Script IV: luminosity distance calculated for a sample with redshit z

-- Script VI: calculating the chemical enrichment (metallicity) of a sample of galaxies and finding the linear correlation between the metallicity and the stellar mass
+- Script VII: calculating the chemical enrichment (metallicity) of a sample of galaxies and finding the linear correlation between the metallicity and the stellar mass